favour7asongwe-gif/favour7asongwe-gif/README.md

 # About Me

+✨ Perfectionist | Overachiever
+💻 Aspiring Developer
 🎓 First-Year Computer Science Student
-🏫 Catholic University of Cameroon
+🏫 Studying at The Catholic University of Cameroon, Bamenda
-💻 Aspiring Developer | Perfectionist | Overachiever

 ---